 Conclusion: variance provides moderate net benefits in my daily programming, particularly when compatibility with subtypes is required (which is a regular occurrence in OOP).

-2. As I understand it, the difference between use-site and definition-site variance is that the latter requires the variance be encoded into the generic type itself (think of having to declare MyGenericType<? extends Number>), forcing the API developer to preempt all use cases.
+), forcing the API developer to preempt all use cases.
 C# defines variance at the definition-site.
 On the other hand, use-site variance doesn’t have this restriction - the API developer can simply declare his API as generic and let the user determine variance for his use cases.
-The downside of use-site invariance are the “hidden” surprises described above, all derived from “conceptual complexity, […] anticipation of generality at allusage points” (see Taming the Wildcards paper above).
+The downside of use-site invariance are the “hidden” surprises described above, all derived from “conceptual complexity, […] anticipation of generality at allusage points” (see Taming the Wildcards paper above). ↩Principle of least astonishment - Wikipedia.
+I vaguely remember a reference somewhere about the designers of Java following this principle but I can’t seem to find it now. ↩